 Since that initial formulation over ten years ago I’ve been thinking a lot more about the notion and developing it in several key ways, often in collaboration with students, friends and colleagues.
 There’s also been an extraordinary ‘uptake’ of the term more generally, and I feel that my work is very much part of an ongoing and collective conversation – including with you both.
 One of the most important sets of debates is about postfeminism’s relationship to race, class, sexuality, disability and age.
 Of course much critical work on postfeminism has always attempted to think intersectionally.
 Key writers on postfeminism such as Angela McRobbie, Diane Negra and Yvonne Tasker have all been attentive to difference, in particular writing critically about race and class, with some arguing that the female subject centred by postfeminism is ‘white and middle class by default’ (Tasker and Negra, 2007: 3).
-In my own earlier work in Elements I reflected upon the need to think about postfeminism as ‘racialized and heterosexualized’ (Gill, 2007), later arguing:

-‘This, then, is a call to think sexism with racism, ageism, classism, homophobia, (dis)ablism and also to think transnationally (Imre, Mariniak et al. 2009).
-But it is not simply a matter of integrating sexism with other axes of power and difference, but also facing up to the complex dynamics and complicities in play in the current moment.’
-(Gill, 2011).
+In my own earlier work in Elements I reflected upon the need to think about postfeminism as ‘racialized and heterosexualized’ (Gill, 2007), later arguing for the need to think sexism with racism, ageism, classism, homophobia, (dis)ablism and also to think transnationally (Imre et al, 2009).
+As I noted, ‘it is not simply a matter of integrating sexism with other axes of power and difference, but also facing up to the complex dynamics and complicities in play in the current moment.’
+(Gill, 2011:69).

 So I don’t think it’s a matter that earlier work ignored differences other than gender, but more that recent interrogations have pushed beyond the terms of inclusion versus exclusion.
 Jess Butler’s (2013) paper ‘For white women only?’ was germinal in this, as was Simidele Dosekun’s (2015) questioning of the assumption that postfeminism was a distinctively western sensibility.
 More recently I’ve been working with Roisin Ryan-Flood (Flood & Gill, 2017) on whether or not the subject interpellated by postfeminist discourse can be ‘presumed heterosexual’ – building on important work by Kate McNicholas Smith (McNicholas Smith & Tyler, 2017) and Hannah McCann (2015) – and with Ngaire Donaghue on thinking about age and generation.
-Overall what all this work seems to be highlighting is the spreading out of postfeminism – the diffusion of its address across different groups and contexts; its attempts to speak to women of different ages, classes, sexual orientations, and so on.
+Overall, what all this work seems to be highlighting is the spreading out of postfeminism – the diffusion of its address across different groups and contexts; its attempts to speak to women of different ages, classes, sexual orientations, and so on.

 The other strand of development has been an increasing focus on the psychic and affective life of postfeminism, which I have been developing with Christina Scharff, Shani Orgad and Akane Kanai.
 In different ways all of us have been trying to grasp the way in which the sensibility operates on emotions, feelings and subjectivity.
 Christina and I have worked – in homage to Judith Butler – on the ‘psychic life’ of neoliberalism (Scharff, 2016) and posfeminism (Gill, 2017).
 Shani and I are looking at how there is a turn to the qualities and dispositions – e.g. confidence, resilence, positive mental attitude – needed to survive and thrive in the current moment (Gill and Orgad, 2015; 2017; 2018).
-And with Akane I have been developing the idea of postfeminist or neoliberal ‘feeling rules’ – building out of Akane’s reading (Kanai, 2017ba; 2017) of Arlie Hochschild’s (1983) work.
+And with Akane I have been developing the idea of postfeminist or neoliberal ‘feeling rules’ – building out of Akane’s reading (Kanai, 2017a; 2017b) of Arlie Hochschild’s (1983) work.
 Taken together, this work is increasingly interested in what we see as a psychological turn in neoliberalism and postfeminism (Gill and Kanai, 2018a; 2018b).
 This perhaps resonates especially srongly for me because of my background in psychology and sociology, and my interest in the psychosocial.